xwal/awesome-stars/topics.md

 ## artificial-intelligence

+- [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future ses
 - [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) - Implement a ChatGPT-like LLM in PyTorch from scratch, step by step
 - [f/prompts.chat](https://github.com/f/prompts.chat) - a.k.a.
 Awesome ChatGPT Prompts.
 Share, discover, and collect prompts from the community.
 Free and open source — self-host for your organization with complete privacy.
 - [Swift-AI/Swift-AI](https://github.com/Swift-AI/Swift-AI) - The Swift machine learning library.